Pranichek/readme-file/README.md

 The buttom_frame.py file is a significant part of the music player.
 It implements functions for loading, playing, changing the volume, and randomizing songs.
-It allows the user to add songs to a playlist from a selected directory, display buttons with song names on the screen, and remove songs from the list.
+It allows the user to add songs to a playlist from a selected directory, display buttons with song names on the screen, and remove songs from the app.
 Volume control functions (increase and decrease) are also included in the interface.
 The ability to play random songs is built in, taking into account that the same song is not played twice in a row.
 There are also functions for pausing and continuing music playback.
 Below is a full description of each function in this file.